 Formally, between the two countries was neutrality, according to the agreement concluded on April 13 of 1941 of the year.
 But, the main reasons why Japan did not strike the USSR were not the goodwill of Tokyo, or the strength of the signed documents.
 The Japanese chose the southern territories for a strategic offensive; moreover, they could wait until the Wehrmacht defeated the Red Army and then seized the Russian Far East and Siberia.
 Another important reason was the Far Eastern group of the Red Army, the Japanese have already experienced its power in 1938-1939 years and did not want to suffer defeat again.

-When 22 June 1941 of the Year Germany attacked the USSR, a discussion took place in Japan about the prospects for its invasion of the Far East.
-Japanese politicians, generals, fleet commanders argued about the possibilities of implementing the Kantokuen plan (“Special Maneuvers of the Kwantung Army”), an analogue of the German Barbarossa, they began to develop it in the middle of the 30s.
+When Germany attacked the USSR on June 22, 1941, there was a discussion in Japan about the prospects of its invasion of the Far East.
+Japanese politicians, generals, command fleet They argued about the possibilities of implementing the Kantokuen plan (“Special Maneuvers of the Kwantung Army”), an analogue of the German “Barbarossa”, it began to be developed in the mid-30s.

 According to this plan we planned: